Slides 📊

 The parameter of interest is \(\mu_D\), the mean difference between paired observations.
 Critically, we must explicitly define how the difference is calculated, as this determines the direction of our alternative hypothesis.

-The choice of difference direction should align with the research question and the anticipated direction of the effect.
+The choice should align with the research question and the anticipated direction of the effect.

 Step 2: Hypothesis Formulation

-The choice of alternative depends on the research question and how we defined the differences in Step 1.
+The choice should reflect how we defined the differences in Step 1.

 Step 3: Test Statistic and P-Value Calculation